 - Project members have participated in 5 national, regional and international policy events (including participation in UNFCCC sessions) and have co-organized three national policy workshops on agriculture and climate change.
 The project has also contributed to technical support to the development of capacity building efforts for Costa Rica’s Nationally Appropriate Mitigation Actions for coffee (NAMA-café), reaching more than 160 technicians with information on Ecosystem based Adaptation.
 Additional training events were conducted, for example together with IHCAFE in Honduras, with CATIE’s Mesoamerican Agro-environmental Program (MAP) in Guatemala and Honduras, and with the climate change unit of ANACAFE in Guatemala.

 - The project has had significant outreach to policy makers, practitioners and scientists both within the Central American region and globally.
-To date, members of the CASCADE project have delivered over 50 scientific presentations, 14 posters, six scientific publications, five policy briefs and four technical training modules on climate change and EbA.
+To date, members of the CASCADE project have delivered over 79 scientific presentations, 17 posters, 20 scientific publications, five policy briefs and four technical training modules on climate change and EbA.
 Additionally, the project organized a regional expert workshop and has released a special edition of the journal “Climatic Change” that summarizes the state of knowledge on climate change impacts on agriculture in the region.
-Furthermore, CASCADE collaborates with nine local associations in order to conduct training of trainers for 2000 technicians and farm leaders by 2018.
+Furthermore, CASCADE collaborates with nine local associations who conducted training of trainers for 2100 technicians and farm leaders.